-Edworthy Falls is a hidden gem just off the Big Elbow Trail in Kananaskis.
-Falling 20 metres to a turquoise plunge pool, this stunning and rarely visited waterfall can be reached by a short day hike from Elbow Lake.
+Edworthy Falls is a beautiful waterfall in Peter Lougheed Provincial Park that drops 20 metres to a turquoise plunge pool.
+This stunning and rarely visited waterfall can be reached by a short day hike from Elbow Lake.

 You can hear Edworthy Falls before you see them.
 In 1924, George Edworthy and his wife, Myrle, found the falls in just this way.
 While it used to be a bushwhack to reach Edworthy Falls, nowadays, a narrow, defined trail has developed, making it easier to access this picturesque spot.
 For the best photos, head out on a cloudy day with a tripod!
 The Elbow Lake lakeshore and meadows en route to the falls are pretty too.

 Edworthy Falls Hike at a Glance